Finding a Top Financial Advisor Firm in Washington, D.C.

 Farr, Miller & Washington, LLC was created in 1996 by principal owner, Michael Farr, former managing director, Elmon Miller and current managing director, John Washington.
 As a team, the advisors at this firm have been in the financial industry for an average of 15 years.

 Regardless of what step you’re looking to take in your personal financial life, this firm likely offers relevant services.
 The firm offers tax mitigation, retirement planning, trust creation, estate planning, wealth transfers and pension and profit-sharing management.
-Advisors of this firm also have experience dealing with the financial issues faced by businesses, charitable organizations, state and municipal governments and foundations.
+Advisors of this firm also have experience dealing with the financial issues faced by businesses, charitable organizations, foundations and state and municipal governments.

 Farr, Miller & Washington, LLC Strategy

-Quality investments, sustained growth, fundamental analysis and a long-term focus are the four pillars that Farr, Miller & Washington, LLC bases its business on.
+Quality investments, sustained growth, fundamental analysis and a long-term focus are the four pillars of the firm's business.
 But before any of these principles can be put into practice, your advisor will create a balance sheet of your assets.
 During this initial conversation, you’ll discuss your tax status, risk tolerance, time horizon, cash-flow needs and any other relevant factors.

 Alexandria Capital is a fee-based financial advisor firm.
 It boasts the highest number of advisor certifications, with eight chartered financial analysts (CFAs), four certified financial planners (CFPs) and one certified private wealth advisor (CPWA) on staff.